Sports in Canada: Cricket

 The earliest reports of cricket in Canada date from 1785 where games seem to have taken place in Montreal.
 The first reference to cricket being played on an organized basis is in 1834 when a club was founded in Toronto and there are reports of matches being played in Hamilton and Guelph.
 Along with the United States, Canada was one of the two participants in the first international cricket match, which took place in September 1884.
-In 1867, Canadian prime minister John A. MacDonald and his cabinet declared cricket to be Canada’s first official sport.
+In 1867, Canadian prime minister John A. MacDonald and his cabinet declared cricket to be Canada's first official sport.

 Curling

-Curling competitions in Canada include the Tim Hortons Brier (national men's championship) and Scotties Tournament of Hearts (national women's championship.)
+Curling competitions in Canada include the Montana's Brier (national men's championship) and Scotties Tournament of Hearts (national women's championship.)
 Men's and women's (and mixed teams) national champions move on to annual international competitions, where Canadian teams have historically dominated (even over the country of curling's origin, Scotland).
 The Continental Cup features a Canada vs. The World format.

 Professional curling competitions include the Grand Slam of Curling, part of the World Curling Tour.

 Curling Canada is the sport's national governing body; achievements are recognized by the Canadian Curling Hall of Fame.

 Disc sports

 In Canada, organized disc sports began in the early 1970s, with promotional efforts from Irwin Toy (Frisbee distributor in Canada), the Canadian Open Frisbee Championships, Toronto (1972–85) and professionals using Frisbee show tours to perform at universities, fairs and sporting events.
 Disc sports such as freestyle, disc dog (with a human handler throwing discs for a dog to catch), double disc court, guts, ultimate and disc golf became this sport's first events.
 Two sports, the team sport of disc ultimate and disc golf are very popular worldwide and are now being played semi-professionally.
 The World Flying Disc Federation, Professional Disc Golf Association, and the Freestyle Players Association are the rules and sanctioning organizations for flying disc sports worldwide.
 Ultimate Canada is the rules and sanctioning organization for disc ultimate in Canada.

 In 2013, as a founding partner, the Toronto Ultimate Club presented Canada's first semi-professional Ultimate team, the Toronto Rush, to the American Ultimate Disc League (AUDL).
 They went undefeated 18–0 and won the AUDL Championships.

 In 2014, the Montreal Royal and the Vancouver Riptide joined the AUDL.
-From 2015–2022, the Ottawa Outlaws competed in the AUDL, becoming the fourth Canadian franchise of 26 teams in total.
+From 2015 to 2022, the Ottawa Outlaws competed in the AUDL, becoming the fourth Canadian franchise of 26 teams in total.

 In 2015, the International Olympic Committee (IOC) granted full recognition to the World Flying Disc Federation (WFDF) for flying disc sports including Ultimate.